Policy 5.1.1 —Admissions and Registration

 1. The student completes the Residency Determination Service process (if not completed at previous school), submits an application for admission, and provides an official high school or high school equivalency transcript and an official transcript from any other post-secondary institution.
 The student should allow at least one month for the transcript evaluation process prior to registering for classes.

-2. The Director of Enrollment evaluates the transcript and credit is accepted in accordance with the College’s program offerings and the procedure stated herein.
+2. The Registrar evaluates the transcript and credit is accepted in accordance with the College’s program offerings and the procedure stated herein.
 No credit for a course with a grade lower than a “C” may be transferred.
 The Director will consult with the appropriate faculty member(s) and/or Dean if there are questions about the transfer-ability of credit.

 3. The student is given placement test(s), if applicable.